hediyeh-savari/hediyeh-savari.github.io/_pages/about.md

 ---

+I am currently a graduate research assistant specializing in Microelectromechanical systems at the University of Tehran.
+My graduate project, conducted under the guidance of Prof. Nikfarjam, focused on multifunctional flexible pressure and strain sensors.
+Prior to this, I completed my undergraduate studies in electrical and electronic engineering at Iran University of Science and Technology, where I delved into the realm of semiconductor lasers, supervised by Prof. Yazdan Panah.

+My research interests primarily revolve around MEMS technology, sensor fabrication, optimization, remote sensing, machine learning, and artificial intelligence.
+I firmly believe that the implementation of these technologies holds the potential to streamline various global challenges and enhance the overall well-being of humanity.
+The satisfaction of contributing to the betterment of individuals' lives on a grand scale fuels my passion for this field.

+My enthusiasm for academic exploration drives my commitment to pursuing further studies in these domains, as I aspire to be a catalyst for transforming dreams into reality.
+My childhood dream has always been to make a meaningful impact and shape a brighter future through science.
+The boundless nature of scientific inquiry continues to be a source of fulfillment, and I relish the opportunity to continuously expand my knowledge.

+In addition to my academic pursuits, I possess strong soft skills, enabling effective communication and collaboration with diverse individuals.
+My experiences across various fields have nurtured emotional intelligence and creativity, bolstering my ability to excel in collaborative environments and foster productive relationships.

+Furthermore, my proficiency in critical thinking, problem-solving, and decision-making positions me as a valuable asset within scientific research groups.
+Drawing from my academic studies, professional skills, and unwavering spirit, I am confident in my potential as an exceptional candidate for PhD programs.

 I have successfully completed a Bachelor's degree in Electronic Engineering at the <a href="https://www.iust.ac.ir/en">Iran University of Science and Technology</a>, followed by a Master's degree in MEMS at the <a href="https://ut.ac.ir/en">University of Tehran</a>.
 For the past eight years, I have been actively involved in MEMS research, where I have focused on wearable, multifunctional, pressure, and strain sensors.
 During my academic journey, I undertook my senior project under the supervision of <a href="https://scholar.google.com/citations?user=cGcTjmq0Uh4C&hl=en
 ">Dr. Alireza Nik Farjam</a> and served as his teaching assistant for two years, and my junior project under the supervision of Dr. Vahid Reza Yazdanpanah for six months.